laravel/docs/installation.md

 Now that you have created your Laravel application, you probably want to store some data in a database.
 By default, your application's `.env` configuration file specifies that Laravel will be interacting with a MySQL database and will access the database at `127.0.0.1`.
 If you are developing on macOS and need to install MySQL, Postgres, or Redis locally, you may find it convenient to utilize [DBngin](https://dbngin.com/).

-If you do not want to install MySQL or Postgres on your local machine, you can always use an [SQLite](https://www.sqlite.org/index.html) database.
+If you do not want to install MySQL or Postgres on your local machine, you can always use a [SQLite](https://www.sqlite.org/index.html) database.
 SQLite is a small, fast, self-contained database engine.
 To get started, create a SQLite database by creating an empty SQLite file.
 Typically, this file will exist within the `database` directory of your Laravel application:

 ```shell
 touch database/database.sqlite